 Features include support for subscriptions, transactional monetization, and advertising.
 Muvi allows you to integrate multiple payment gateways, generate coupons, and more.

 Muvi is priced in four tiers.
 The Standard Plan, the first that supports APIs and therefore suitable for OTT usage, costs $399 per month and supports up to 2000 concurrent viewers.
 The Pro plan costs $1,499 per month and adds support for more viewers.
 An Enterprise plan is available for $3,900 per month.

 JW Player is a commonly-used option for OTT content and online video.
 Originally offering a video player which still forms the core of their product, JW is now competing with live video streaming platforms as they’ve launched their own live streaming services.

 Features of the JW platform include adaptive streaming, analytics, and a nifty video recommendations engine.

 JW Player plans for OTT are custom-priced as well.
 Each user must contact JW and discuss their needs before pricing info is available.
 Their paywall is only available on custom plans, which are the first to have no revenue sharing as well as ad integration.

 Coupons, packages, and custom branding are available.
-A full API streamlines building and customization of web and mobile apps as well as workflows.
+A full API streamlines the building and customization of web and mobile apps as well as workflows.
 The Akamai CDN delivers the video content.
-Help with setup, websites, apps, and other needs is available via professional services.
+Help with setup, websites, apps, and other needs are available via professional services.